A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Over time, your WordPress database can accumulate unnecessary data, like post revisions, spam comments, and orphaned transients (temporary data).
 This data bloat can impact website performance.

-You can utilize database cleaning plugins like WP-Optimize or an all-in-one WordPress optimization plugin like WP Rocket.
+You can utilize database cleaning plugins such as WP-Optimize or an all-in-one WordPress optimization plugin like WP Rocket.

 These plugins offer functionalities to clean up your database by removing post revisions, comments, spam comments, unused tags, and transients.

 The good part is that these plugins let you automate the whole process.
-You can automatically run it on schedule and perform it daily, weekly, or monthly.
+You can run it on a schedule daily, weekly, or monthly.

 This ensures your WordPress database is always cleaned to maintain optimal website performance.